azurecitadel/azurecitadel/content/arc/servers-hack/manual.md

 Review the contents of the two resource groups, arc-hack and arc-hack-resources, in the Azure Portal.

+> **IMPORTANT!**: You should not do anything after this point directly with the VMs in the arc-hack-resources resource group.
+These are representing VMs that exist outside of Azure, so think of them as on prem servers.
+As you work through you will access them via RDP or SSH, or using Ansible with SSH or WinRM, but you shouldn't configure anything in the portal or CLI that _directly_ accesses the VMs in the resource group.

 ## Onboard

 Connect the two VMs to Azure Arc using the _Servers - Azure Arc_ portal screen.